composer/composer/doc/06-config.md

 ### prepend-autoloader

 Defaults to `true`.
-If false, the composer autoloader will not be prepended to existing autoloaders.
+If false, the Composer autoloader will not be prepended to existing autoloaders.
 This is sometimes required to fix interoperability issues with other autoloaders.